adonisjs/legacy-docs/2.0/upgrade-guide.md

 })
 ```

-### Seamless migrations
+#### Seamless migrations

-Under the hood, we still make use of `knex` to run database operations, but as Adonis is all about writing expressive code, we have added our migrations provider.
+Under the hood, we still make use of `knex` to run database operations, but as Adonis is all about writing expressive code, we have added our own migrations provider.

 Now you can write migrations as follows